Procedures

 Providing Filmmakers and Productions with Suitable Conditions

-The Foundation’s board will strive, to the full extent of its abilities and its budget, to ensure that the projects it supports receive reasonable and suitable conditions, as customary in the Israeli film industry, enabling the projects to be carried out at a proper level and quality with a fair and practical recompense to the various creators and participants, all subject to the policy of the Council and with attention to the Foundation’s abilities.
+The Foundation’s board will strive, to the full extent of its abilities and its budget, to ensure that the projects it supports receive reasonable and suitable conditions, as customary in the Israeli film industry, enabling the projects to be carried out at a proper level and quality with a fair and practical recompense to the various creators and participants, all subject to the policy of the Israel Film Council and with attention to the Foundation’s resources and abilities.

 Without detracting from anything included in the agreements, the following must be clearly understood:

-Support from the Foundation is dependent on final and binding approval for support, by the Ministry of Culture, of the Foundation with respect to the given fiscal year and genre; and on the final and binding sums of support that are approved for the Foundation regarding that fiscal year.
+Support from the Foundation depends on final and binding approval of support, by the Ministry of Culture & Sports, of the Foundation with respect to the given fiscal year and film genre; and on the final and binding sums of support that are approved for the Foundation regarding that fiscal year.

 If no agreement is signed with the filmmaker within three months after the Foundation announces its approval of support, the Foundation will be entitled to cancel the support by means of written notice to the filmmaker.
 If the filmmaker violates the signed agreement, including violation by failure to adhere to the schedule for carrying out the project, the Foundation will be entitled to cancel the agreement in accordance with the agreement’s provisions.

 The Foundation’s support of the project is an investment for all intents and purposes.
-The Foundation’s financial investment will be given in installments, in parallel with the progress of production and in keeping with the provisions of the agreement between the filmmaker and the Foundation.
+The Foundation’s financial investment will be given in installments, in accordance with the timeline of production and in keeping with the provisions of the agreement between the filmmaker and the Foundation.
 If the sum paid is subject to any tax or levy, including value-added tax and including changes in the rates of existing taxes, the tax will be paid by the filmmaker.

 The filmmaker must provide financial reports as required by the contract, including a report on usage of the budget as audited by the filmmaker’s accountant and an annual report on the film’s distribution, broadcasting, screenings, and sales.
 The Foundation is entitled to receive a portion of the project’s revenues as specified in the agreement.
 The Foundation’s revenues from the projects will serve as investments in further projects.